qasimwarraich/cli-tutor/src/lesson/lessons/lesson1.md

 system using textual input.
 You, the user, can issue `commands` and the `shell` will interpret them and produce an output.

-The `shell` is a program that wraps your operating system and acts an intermediary between the user and the operating system.
+The `shell` is a program that wraps your operating system and acts as an intermediary between the user and the operating system.
 It manages the user's interaction by accepting input in the form of `commands` and relays output in the form of produced output, errors or special shell features like shortcuts.